sudorandom/kmcd.dev/content/posts/2025/wordseq/index.md

 ### Step 5: Concurrency

 Generating a single grid, building its exploration tree, and then validating it against all these criteria can take time.
 To find enough high-quality puzzles for daily release, I needed to process *many* initial random grids.
-Doing this sequentially was fairly slow, so I ended up splitting up the work by using go routines.
+Doing this sequentially was quite slow, so I ended up splitting up the work by using go routines.
 This greatly improved the throughput.
 It's honestly so nice to have a highly parallelizable, CPU-bound problem to work with.
 It's a nice break from the world of the web where I/O is typically the bottleneck.

 ### Step 6: Outputting the Puzzle Data

 Once a grid and its exploration tree pass all the filters, it's deemed a "good" puzzle.
 The generator then outputs JSON with the details about a puzzle.
-Here's a trivial example with a single possible move for illustration purposes:
+To illustrate this, consider a simplified example with a single possible move for illustration purposes:

 ```json
 {